tefi-anbessa/test_bench/docs/DEVELOPER_NOTES.md

    - Prefer simple, maintainable solutions over clever ones

 ## Implementation

-Set options for select fields in the controller, not in the view.
-Complete i18n translations for select fields in the view.
+### Constants

+- The application implements a constants management system based on this article: [https://dev.to/vladhilko/say-goodbye-to-messy-constants-a-new-approach-to-moving-constants-away-from-your-model-58i1](https://dev.to/vladhilko/say-goodbye-to-messy-constants-a-new-approach-to-moving-constants-away-from-your-model-58i1).
+- The code has been tweaked to allow the hash parsing to end on an array as well as a hash.
+This allows arrays for floating point numbers (primarily for electrical selectors).
+- Usage:
+  - Constants.electrical.protection.rating yields an array: [1, 2, 4, 6, 10, 16, 20, 25, 32, 40, 50, 63]
+  - Constants.electrical.protection.device yields a special hash: #<Constant::Model:0x000000012b7b1390 @constant_hash={:MCB=>1, :MCCB=>2}>.
+It may be necessary to convert this to a basic hash if required with to_h.

+### MVC Guidelines

+#### Models

+- Model classes include all logic pertaining to the object.
+- Model classes should include custom validations were required.
+Custom validations must include 118n translation of error messages.
+- All resource models should have a label method, which is used to present a human readable identifier, preferably unique, for the model.
+This can (and in most cases will be) simply a reference to another attribute.
+It will be used in views as a card header, link id, etc.

+#### Controllers

+- Controller classes include basic logic for performing CRUD operations on the object.
+   - Controllers are responsible for setting all variables for the view, including select options.

+#### Views

+- Views should not include complex logical processing.
+   - Conditionals should be controlled by pundit policy calls where applicable.
+   - Conditionals may also use presence or otherwise of variables set in the controller.
+   - Views should include i18n translations for all user facing text, including: flash error messages select options

 ### Error Handling

    - Errors are categorized as:
       - User data entry errors: These are errors that can be fixed by the user, such as missing required fields or invalid data.
          - Required fields are highlighted by html5 without any additional code.
 Not sure how to translate these.
-         - Invalid data should be detected in the controller and the form displayed again with error messages.
-Rails manages standard error messages but translations may need to be provided [HOLD] check this.
+         - Invalid data should be detected in the controller and the form displayed again with flash :danger messages.
+         - Rails manages standard model validation messages but translations may need to be provided [HOLD] check this.
          - More complex validations of associations use custom error messages with translations.
       -
       - Security breach attempts: These are trapped forbidden operations that should not be possible using normal workflows.
 They are probably direct HTML requests in an attempt to defeat the permissions system.
-This type of error should log a message to the rails logger, redirect to the custom /403 page, and log out the user.
+This type of error should log a message to the rails logger, redirect to the custom /403 page, and log out the current user.

 ### Form Design